• Skip to primary navigation

 It’s been a hectic week for you.
 You feel drained and exhausted.
 You’d love to just curl up with a book but you. have. no. time.
 It feels as if everyone needs something from you and the truth is, you only have so much to give.
 When your life looks like this, self-care is the first thing to go.
-You can change this by intentionally practicing self-care daily.
+You can change this by intentionally practising self-care daily.

 Stress is somewhat of a two-faced devil.

-On the one hand, it can help you perform.
 It can get you motivated, and give you the inspiration that you need to accomplish a task.
 It gives you a boost of energy and it keeps you on your toes, awake and alert.

 But it also has a darker side.
 If you experience stress for extended periods it can overwhelm you.
 It steals your sleep.
 It weakens your immune system and leaves you vulnerable to disease.